pixyzehn/MediumMenu/README.md

 2. Due to the lack of choice whether status bar is hidden or not,  Edit info.plist in your project.

-3. Add "Status bar is initially hidden" and "View controller-based status bar appearance".
+3. Add "Status bar is initially hidden" and "View controller-based status bar appearance" in info.plist as key.
 Eash value is "YES" and "NO".

 In the rest of the details, refer to MediumMenu-Sample project.